llpeterson/e2e/rtp.rst

 A final function that we might want to put into the protocol is some way of identifying senders that is more user-friendly than an IP address.
-As illustrated in [Figure 1](#vat), audio and video conferencing applications can display strings such as on their control panels, and thus the application protocol should support the association of such a string with a data stream.
+As illustrated in :ref:`Figure 1 <fig-vat>`, audio and video conferencing applications can display strings such as on their control panels, and thus the application protocol should support the association of such a string with a data stream.

 In addition to the functionality that is required from our protocol, we note an additional requirement: It should make reasonably efficient use of bandwidth.
-Put another way, we don't want to introduce a lot of extra bits that need to be sent with every packet in the form of a long header.
+Put another way, we don’t want to introduce a lot of extra bits that need to be sent with every packet in the form of a long header.
 The reason for this is that audio packets, which are one of the most common types of multimedia data, tend to be small, so as to reduce